EPR Compliance FAQ — Common Questions Answered

 What happens if I miss an EPR deadline?

 Penalties are severe and vary by state.
 California can impose up to $50,000/day, Colorado up to $20,000 plus $6,000/day for ongoing violations, and Minnesota up to $100,000/day for repeat violations.
-Non-compliance can also restrict your ability to sell products in those states.
+Beyond fines, non-compliance can restrict your ability to sell products in those states.
 The sooner you register and report, the lower your risk.

 How much do EPR fees cost?